Amr Warda: Egyptian winger joins Volos from Paok Thessaloniki | Goal.com

 Amr Warda: Egyptian winger joins Volos from Paok Thessaloniki

-Following his inability to get first team action with the Toumba Stadium giants, the 27-year-old was sent on loan at Atromitos.
+Following his failure to get first-team action with the Toumba Stadium giants, the 27-year-old was sent on loan at Atromitos.

-In the 2019-20 season, however, he featured for Michalis Grigoriou’s AEL Football at the Alcazar Stadium, where he featured in 22 league games and accounting for six goals.
+In the 2019-20 season, however, he featured for Michalis Grigoriou’s AEL Football at the Alcazar Stadium, where he played in 22 league games and accounted for six goals.

 After the expiration of his loan deal, Warda returned to his parent club where he was linked with a number of European clubs including OFI Crete, AC Omonia and Panathinaikos.